If you have any questions or concerns, or need to contact us about your personal status regarding this issue, please email us at email@example.com.

 - Part of a health benefits program offered on a group basis to employees or enrolled students by a designated sponsor

 - Offered through or underwritten by a federally qualified Health Maintenance Organization (HMO) or eligible Competitive Medical Plan (CMP) as determined by the Health Care Financing Administration of the U.S. Department of Health and Human Services

-Evaluate different insurance products to find one that best suits your dependents’ circumstances.
+Evaluate different insurance products to find one that best suits your circumstances.
+Consider factors such as:

 Willfully failing to maintain required insurance coverage is a violation of the law.
 Your participation in the exchange visitor program could be terminated as a consequence.

-If you have questions about the insurance requirement, contact an advisor in International Student and Scholar Services.
+If you have questions about the insurance requirement, contact an advisor in International Programs International Student and Scholar Services.